Santa Mesa

 Santa Mesa is a district in Manila, Philippines.
-It is surrounded by the Pasig River on the southwestern side, and by the San Juan River on its southern and eastern side.
-Land borders include the districts of San Miguel to the west and Sampaloc to the north; and to the northeast is Quezon City.
+It is bounded on its southwest side by the Pasig River, and on its south and east sides by the San Juan River.
+Its land borders include the districts of San Miguel to the west, Sampaloc to the north, and Quezon City to the northeast.

 Santa Mesa was formerly a part of the Sampaloc district, from which it was partitioned and separated after it had its own parish in 1903.
 The parish is now known as Old Sta.
 Mesa (Poblacion), which extends from Victorino Mapa Street (Calle Santa Mesa) to Magsaysay Boulevard (Santa Mesa Boulevard).

 It is also known as the birthplace of Bongbong Marcos, the current President of the Philippines.

 Etymology

 The district's name comes from the Jesuits, who christened the area Hermandad de Santa Mesa de la Misericordia (Spanish for "Brotherhood of the Holy Table of Mercy").
 The local parish church had for its titular Sacred Heart of Jesus, which formed part of the phrase the "Center of the Table is the Sacred Heart which all Graces and Mercy flowed down."
 The Tuason family are the landlords of Santa Mesa during the Spanish colonial period offered an obra pía ("pious work"), and provided social services to the people Doña Albina Tuason also donated the Land where the Church is located even right at this modern days.

 A more popular folk etymology is that the name is a corruption of the Spanish term Santa Misa ("Holy Mass").